uio-bmi/immuneML/docs/source/galaxy/galaxy_general_yaml.rst

 This Galaxy tool takes as input an immuneML dataset from the Galaxy history, optional additional files, and a YAML specification file.
 To see the details on how to write the YAML specification, see :ref:`How to specify an analysis with YAML`.

-When writing an analysis specification for Galaxy, it can be assumed that all selected files are present in the current working directory.
+When writing an analysis specification for Galaxy, it can be assumed that all files selected under 'Additional files' are present in the current working directory.
 A path to an additional file thus consists only of the filename.

 The following YAML specification shows an example of how to run the ExploratoryAnalysis instruction inside Galaxy: